stuartherbert/if-i-knew-then/gavd-attitude-counts.md

 See, nothing on this wishlist is particularly technical, it's all about my attitude and situation.

-On the flip side of my own behaviour, I've worked with young guys who have thought they knew it all, so I've seen how bad that is
+On the flip side of my own behaviour, I've worked with young guys who have thought they knew it all, and that can really have a "bad apple" effect.
+It's very hard to work with people that won't be told anything!

+## What makes a good attitude for a coder?

+Of course, technical skills are absolutely vital for working in the software industry.

+## Want to go deeper?

+If you've enjoyed this chapter, you might want to check out my book, [Deal With It: Attitude for Coders](https://leanpub.com/dealwithit), which goes into detail on various aspects of how attitude can help you to be a better, happier programmer.

 ## Author bio

 Principal software developer at Box UK.
 Organiser of coding workshop [Cardiff Dev Workshop](http://cardiffdevworkshop.com/) and co-organiser of pub-based tech meetup [Unified Diff](http://unifieddiff.co.uk).
-Writing down the things I wish I'd known all along!
+Coding since I was 4 years old and writing down the things I wish I'd known all along!

 My blog is at [gavd.co.uk](http://gavd.co.uk) and I am the author of [Deal With It: Attitude for Coders](https://leanpub.com/dealwithit)